Coulomb corrections in rare decays of neutral $B$ mesons with $\ell^+\ell^-$-pair in final state: Conclusion

 \end{itemize}

 The obtained results demonstrate that accounting for Coulomb corrections is an essential element of the theoretical analysis of rare leptonic and semileptonic decays of neutral $B$-mesons.
-In particular, for decays with electrons and muons, the corrections (2-3\%), although smaller than the current experimental uncertainties (5-15\% \cite{ParticleDataGroup:2024cfk}), improve the accuracy of predictions.
+In particular, for decays with electrons and muons, the corrections (2-3\%), although smaller than the current experimental uncertainties (5-15\% \cite{ParticleDataGroup:2024cfk}), may shift the central values and potentially improve the agreement between theory and experiment.
 For channels with $\tau$-leptons, the corrections reach 4\%.
 This suggests that the discussed correction may become significant for future high-precision experiments in $B$-physics, especially those involving $\tau$-leptons in the final states.